davidrzs/FlashDash/readme.md

 Enter your API Keys which you can obtain at [https://openweathermap.org/](https://openweathermap.org/) and [https://newsapi.org/](https://newsapi.org/).

 #### Usage
+1. `python3 -m venv env`
+2. `source env/bin/activate`
-1. Open `index.html` in your browser.
+3. Open `index.html` in your browser.
-2. Open your terminal and type `python webserver.py`
+4. Open your terminal and type `python webserver.py`
+5. To close the virtual environment type `deactivate`

 Now, after waiting for a couple of seconds for everything to set up, your dashboard is running.